digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 Different implementations exist to cover typical event types:

-- The :ref:`DateClock <type-daml-finance-interface-holding-transferable-transferable-24986>` event
+- The :ref:`DateClock <type-daml-finance-lifecycle-event-dateclock-event-8880>` event represents
-represents passing of (market) time and can be used to trigger contractual, time-based cashflows, like interest payments on a bond.
+  passing of (market) time and can be used to trigger contractual, time-based cashflows, like interest payments on a bond.
 It is, for example, used to drive the evolution and lifecycling of :doc:`Contingent Claims <contingent-claims>`-based instruments.
-- The :ref:`Distribution <type-daml-finance-interface-holding-transferable-transferable-24986>`
+- The :ref:`Distribution <type-daml-finance-lifecycle-event-distribution-event-46459>` event can be
-event can be used to distribute assets to holders of an instrument.
+  used to distribute assets to holders of an instrument.
 This covers cash-, share-, and mixed dividends, rights issues, or the distribution of voting rights.
-- The :ref:`Replacement <type-daml-finance-interface-holding-transferable-transferable-24986>`
+- The :ref:`Replacement <type-daml-finance-lifecycle-event-replacement-event-16120>` event handles
-event handles replacements of one instrument for another with support for a factor.
+  replacements of one instrument for another with support for a factor.
 This covers corporate actions like (reverse) stock splits, mergers, or spin-offs.

 Lifecycle Rule
 ==============

-The :ref:`Lifecycle Rule <type-daml-finance-interface-holding-transferable-transferable-24986>` is
+The :ref:`Lifecycle Rule <type-daml-finance-interface-lifecycle-rule-lifecycle-lifecycle-97652>` is
 used to process an event and calculate the resulting lifecycle effect.
-A lifecycle rule can either assume that a new version of the instrument has already been created (as is the case for the :ref:`Distribution <type-daml-finance-interface-holding-transferable-transferable-24986>` and :ref:`Replacement <type-daml-finance-interface-holding-transferable-transferable-24986>` rules), or it can create the new version of the instrument as part of its implementation.
+A lifecycle rule can either assume that a new version of the instrument has already been created (as is the case for the :ref:`Distribution <type-daml-finance-lifecycle-rule-distribution-rule-66267>` and :ref:`Replacement <type-daml-finance-lifecycle-rule-replacement-rule-7648>` rules), or it can create the new version of the instrument as part of its implementation.
 The latter can be useful if information required to create the new version is only available upon processing of the event, as is the case for
-:ref:`Generic Instrument <type-daml-finance-interface-holding-transferable-transferable-24986>`
+:ref:`Generic Instrument <type-daml-finance-interface-instrument-generic-instrument-instrument-11652>`
 evolution.

 Claim Rule
 ==========

-The claim rule is used to claim lifecycle effects and instruct settlement thereof.
+The :ref:`Claim Rule <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` is used to claim lifecycle effects and instruct settlement thereof.
 Each effect specifies a target instrument (and version), and holdings on this instrument (version) are required to claim an effect.
 This serves as proof of ownership such that there is no need for an issuer to take a consistent snapshot of holdings as of a specific date.

 The output of the claim rule is a
 :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` and a set of
-:ref:`Instruction <type-daml-finance-interface-settlement-instruction-instruction-30569>`s forming
+:ref:`Instruction <type-daml-finance-interface-settlement-instruction-instruction-30569>` s forming
 an atomic unit of settlement.

 Note that multiple holdings can be passed into the claim rule in order to instruct intermediated